Transport in Brisbane: Buses

 Buses generally operate between 05:00am and 12:00am throughout the week, with some Friday and Saturday night 24-hour services.
 In addition to the local bus routes, many routes are express (CityXpress) and don't observe minor stops (marked with a blue bus stop sign instead of white).
 All Brisbane City Council buses are prepaid (only pre-purchased tickets, go cards or credit and debit cards).

 The Brisbane Metro consists of two routes covering 21 kilometres, linking Brisbane's outer suburbs with the CBD.
 Metro Route M2 commenced service on 28 January 2025 between RBWH and UQ Lakes, whilst Metro Route M1 commenced service on 30 June 2025 between Roma Street and Eight Mile Plains.

 The CityGlider consists of two routes covering the inner city.
 The Blue CityGlider (route 60) operates between Teneriffe and West End via the CBD.
 The Maroon CityGlider (route 61) operates between Ashgrove and Coorparoo via the CBD.
 They use branded buses stopping only at specified CityGlider stops.
 The Blue CityGlider runs every 5 minutes in peak hours and every 10 to 15 minutes outside peak hours.
 The Maroon CityGlider runs every 10 minutes in peak hours and every 15 to 30 minutes outside peak hours.

 The free City Loop and Spring Hill Loop bus services provide high-frequency public transport access within the Brisbane CBD, and between the Brisbane CBD and Spring Hill.
 The City Loop operates clockwise (route 40) and anti-clockwise (route 50) in the Brisbane CBD from designated purple-sign bus stops, using distinctive purple buses.
 The Spring Hill Loop (route 30) operates on a continuous loop between the CBD and Spring Hill, stopping at yellow-sign bus stops, using distinctive yellow buses.

 The BUZ (Bus Upgrade Zones) routes are high-frequency express routes, pioneered by Brisbane City Council, that provide services on main corridors at least every 15 minutes on any day of the week from 6 am to 11:30 pm.

 The Great Circle Line routes operate on a large anti-clockwise (route 598) and clockwise (route 599) loop around Brisbane's outer suburbs.
 They are used for travel between suburbs, particularly the larger shopping centres, without the need to travel through the CBD.

-During peak hours, 'Rocket' buses bypass most intermediate stops, while 'Bullets' (such as the Browns Plains 142) don't stop between the CBD and their final destinations.
+During peak hours, 'Rocket' buses bypass most intermediate stops, while 'Bullets' (such as the Browns Plains 142) do not stop between the CBD and their final destinations.

 Buses often provide free transport between major shopping centres (for example Westfield Carindale), and The Gabba or Lang Park for sporting match events.